Martina Englhardt-Kopf

 Martina Englhardt-Kopf (born 8 June 1981) is a German teacher and politician of the Christian Social Union (CSU) who has been serving as a member of the Bundestag since 2021.

+In addition to her work in parliament, Englhardt-Kopf has been serving as Parliamentary State Secretary at the Federal Ministry of Food and Agriculture in the government of Chancellor Friedrich Merz since 2025.

-Early ife and career
+Early life and career

 Englhardt-Kopf was born in 1981 in the West German town of Schwandorf.

 Political career

 Since the 2021 elections, Englhardt-Kopf has been a member of the Bundestag, representing the Schwandorf district.
-In parliament, she has since been serving on the Committee on Transport and the Committee on Petitions.
+In parliament, served on the Committee on Transport and the Committee on Petitions.
 In addition to her committee assignments, she is part of the German Parliamentary Friendship Group for Relations with Slovakia, the Czech Republic and Hungary.